Public Health Funerals

 When someone dies it can be a very distressing time for those arranging a funeral, especially if there are concerns about how the funeral is to be paid for.
 If you have such concerns, it is important you discuss this with your chosen funeral director at an early stage in the arrangements.
 Once you enter into a contract with a funeral director you will be responsible for the costs.

-You may be entitled to a financial assistance if you meet certain criteria, e.g. you or your partner receive:
+You may be entitled to a financial assistance from the Department of Works and Pensions (DWP) if you meet certain a criteria, e.g. you or your partner receive:

 - Income Support